jamesclair/portfolio/docs/resume/resume.md

 Led team that designed, operated, and scaled Security Operations Centers for large enterprise customers.
 Overcame some of the company’s toughest projects through carefully crafted solution architectures.
 Provided team management, mentorship, training, and guidance.

-**Achievements:** Successfully lead LogRhythm's largest enterprise deployment consisting of more than 30 Data Indexer, 28 Data processor, 4 Platform Manager, 4 Event Manager, 4 Advance Intelligence Engine(AIE), 4 Metadata, 4 Archival, and 4 Network Monitor servers over the course of a year, reaching 100k and 150k Messages Per Second(MPS) ingestion benchmarks.
-Significantly reduced correlation gaps in Advanced Intelligence Engine for customers exceeding 90k MPS limit by developing framework for routing events to proper Engine on a per use-case basis.
+**Achievements:** Successfully led LogRhythm's largest enterprise deployment consisting of more than 30 Data Indexers, 28 Data processors, 4 Platform Managers, 4 Event Managers, 4 Advance Intelligence Engines(AIE), 4 Metadata, 4 Archival, and 4 Network Monitor servers over the course of a year, reaching record-breaking 100k and 150k Messages Per Second(MPS) ingestion benchmarks.
+Significantly reduced correlation gaps in Advanced Intelligence Engine for customers exceeding 90k MPS limit by developing a framework for routing events to the proper Engine on a per use-case basis.
 Invented the Data Dictionary to help customers categorize parsed metadata from hundreds of supported logging sources.
 Created the TTL Projection Tool to calculate storage usage and requirements based on logging rates and average log sizes.
 Developed and published the Alarm Best Practices Database and Guide to provide and maintain recommended steps for pre-defined alarms a customer may receive.

 **Skills:** *LogRhythm, SQL Server, Elasticsearch, Powershell, Bash, Windows Server, Microsoft Access, Excel, FIPS, HIPAA, PCI, NIST CSF, NIST 800-53, ISO 27001, Behavioral Analytics, Crystal Reports, C2 Auditing, Alarm and Event Mangagement, Syslog, API collection, database collection, file collection, stream collection, data processing analytics and management*